jonez-x/mse-project-group1/README.md

 ```

 ## Web Crawling
-!Important! : The database is zipped to reduce the size, it needs to be unzipped to start the search engine.

 To start the Web crawler simply execute the main.py in the crawler folder:
  ```bash
 python crawler/crawler_2/main.py